revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-This will result in an unreachable catch block error.
+No, this will result in an unreachable catch block error.
 This is because the control will be returning from the 'finally' block itself.
 The compiler will fail to execute the code after the line with the exception.
 That is why the execution will show an unreachable code error.

 </blockquote>